Keep the SOGIE conversation going; #IAmSOGIE

 Third, if you think this bill is a simple call for attention and you’re questioning why it’s necessary, then hear the community out.
 Listen to their stories.
 Read up on Gretchen Custodio Diez (taken out of the women’s restroom for being trans), KaladKaren Davila (refused entrance to a bar for being gay), Adam Eli (harassed for being gay) and Mathew Shepard (murdered for being gay).

-Because when you hear stories of people being denied jobs, of students being suspended and of everyday individuals being rejected basic societal involvement, how the fuck can you still only see clearly in front of a mirror?
-This isn’t about the rights and privileges of straight individuals.
+You hear stories of individuals being rejected of societal involvement, how the fuck can you still see clearly in front of a mirror?
+This isn’t about the privileges of straight individuals.

-One last thing: Before you open your mouth or start typing away a status or blog post or whatever else the internet gives you the opportunity to touch, maybe read up on what you’re actually talking about.
+One last thing: Before you open your mouth maybe read up on what you’re actually talking about.
 We’ll make it easy for you; just click here to read the actual proposed SOGIE Equality Bill.
 Do not be lazy—ahem—ignorant.